2019

 ● For the last few months, I’ve reverted to eating sweets.
 Specifically, I’ve been gorging myself on pastry for dessert two days a week.
 I’m going to try to stop.
 I won’t be giving up that much.
 The overall pleasure is not great.
 Whatever pleasure I have in actually eating the pastries is offset by the sick feeling I have after I’ve gorged myself, which can last for several hours.
 In fact, that discomfort may outweigh the pleasure.
 I never have that sick feeling after eating, except when I eat sweets.
 Which, to boot, may indicate an unhealthy effect on my body.
 Not to mention the added monetary expense, and the time involved.
 All of which adds up to a clearly bad habit, a good one to break.

-● 5-31-2019: Science deals with facts; philosophy, truth.
+● 5-31-2019: Science deals with fact; philosophy, truth.
 Therefore, if (as Michael Shermer says) the essence of the scientific attitude is openness to new evidence, the essence of the philosophical attitude is openness to new arguments—and, for that matter, to old arguments, which you may not have properly understood before.

 ● Sometimes when you try to take the bull by the horns, you end up taking the horns by the bull.